Financial assistance in a disaster

 • If an eligibility appeal is overturned, you will be provided with next steps

-• If an amount appeal is overturned
+• If an appeal is overturned:

-• if the amount is determined to be higher, additional funds will be provided
+• If the amount is determined to be higher, additional funds will be provided

-• if the amount is determined to be less, you will be required to repay the overpaid amount within 60 days
+• If the amount is determined to be less, you will be required to repay the overpaid amount within 60 days

-Contact
+Contact us

 For questions or more information, contact the Disaster Financial Assistance team.